How to Learn German: 6 Easy Ways to Learn German Fast

 Get Germanized

 Get Germanized is a popular YouTube channel that has lots of different types of videos.
 You can watch videos about commonly mispronounced German words, slang words, and even reaction videos, all in German.
-It’s a good way to hear how German is really spoken.
+It’s a good way to hear how German is spoken by native speakers.
 There are hundreds of videos already available, and there’s a new video posted each week.

 Easy German